Our Studies

 How does it work?

 MRI takes images of the inside of the body using a large magnet and computer technology.
 You will be asked to hold your breath for about 15 seconds while the images are acquired.
 During the scan, you will lie on a motorized table in a tube that is open on both ends.
 The scan can be noisy, so you will be given earplugs or headphones.
-The scan will also test to see how stiff your liver is.
-To do this, a special pad is placed against your body, over your gown or clothes.
-It applies vibrations that pass through your liver.
-You may feel pressure as the device vibrates.

 What do I need to do?